Kapitänleutnant (Crew 36)

 |U-543||21 Apr 1943||2 Jul 1944 (+)||2 patrols (174 days)|

-Hans-Jürgen Hellriegel began his naval career in April 1936, and was part of the Olympia Crew.
-After six months on the torpedo boat Luchs he transferred to the U-boat force in October 1938.
-Starting in December 1939 he served as II WO on board U-46 under the command of Kptlt.
+Hans-Jürgen Hellriegel joined the Kriegsmarine in April 1936, and was part of the Olympia Crew.
+After six months on the torpedo boat Luchs he transferred to the U-bootwaffe (U-boat force).
+He served as II WO on board U-46 under the command of Kptlt.
 Sohler and later under Kptlt.
 Endrass before taking command of the Type IID U-140 (Hinsch).
 He made two patrols in U-140 in the Baltic during the summer of 1941 and sank the Soviet submarine M-94.

 In April 1942 he replaced the successful commander of U-96, Kptlt.
 Lehmann-Willenbrock.
-On his second patrol with U-96 he sank three ships and damaged the British tanker F. J. Wolfe (12,190 tons) and the merchant New York.
+On his second patrol he sank three ships and damaged the British tanker F. J. Wolfe and the British former coastal liner New York.

 In March 1943 Hellriegel left U-96 and a month later commissioned the Type IXC/40 boat U-543.
-This made him one of very few commanders who made patrols with each of the three main types of U-boats.
+This made him one of very few commanders to see active service in each of the three main U-boat types.
 He died when U-543 was sunk with all hands by US aircraft off the coast of west Africa on 2 July 1944 (Niestlé, 1998).